New Release Never Before Offered — Dockable Waterfront at Tennessee National — May 2nd Grand Opening

 Morning.
 Coffee on the deck overlooking the water.
 Maybe a kayak paddle in a quiet cove before the lake wakes up.
 The mist burns off by 9 AM and the water turns glass-smooth.

 Midday.
 Take the pontoon out.
-Head to one of the sandy coves for a swim.
+Head to one of the coves for a swim.
 Tie up alongside neighbors and float.
 The kids (or grandkids) are tubing off the back.
 Lunch is sandwiches on the boat.

 That’s not a vacation day.
 That’s a Tuesday.